 Section 5 – Contract Closure

 1. The agreement is, subject to paragraph 4, concluded when the customer accepts the offer and meets the necessary contractual agreements.

-2. Upon electronically acceptance of an offer by the customer, an electronic confirmation of the offer acceptance is sent.
+2. Upon electronic acceptance of an offer by the customer, an electronic confirmation of the offer acceptance is sent.
 As long as the receipt of this confirmation has not been confirmed by the customer, he can revoke the agreement.

 3. Might an agreement be reached by electronic means, the entrepreneur provides appropriate technical and organizational security measures during data transmission and usage of the company’s web environment.
 If the customer decides to pay electronically, additional security precautions are taken in the payment process.